Course Outline

 • Vulnerabilities related to the exposure of system instructions.

-• Credential and logic disclosure through prompts.
+• Techniques for credential and logic disclosure through prompts.

-• Attack techniques for extracting system prompts.
+• Methods for extracting system prompts.

-• Securing system instructions and external configuration.
+• Strategies for securing system instructions and external configurations.

 Day 2: Advanced Threats and Implementation